 Marketing your book

-From day one, you’ll need to share and promote your project through social media, email newsletters, and other marketing tactics.
+From day one, you’ll need to share and promote your project through social media, author newsletters, and other book marketing tactics.
 And although marketing may not be the primary purpose of crowdfunding, it’s still a great way to hit two birds with one stone.

 Who is crowdfunding for?